suryabulusu/ensime.github.io/lsp-wg.md

 never considered a priority by those who fund the ScalaIDE so it was never implemented.

-The ENSIME analyser uses the technique of loading binaries /of the current subproject/ into the presentation compiler, allowing it to support huge projects and only load the files the user has open.
+The ENSIME analyser uses the technique of loading binaries *of the current subproject* into the presentation compiler, allowing it to support huge projects and only load the files the user has open.
 Any attempt to load more than the user's files into memory result simply do not scale.
 The PC can be restarted quickly when binaries change.